-Colour Performance Definition Performance meets target with supporting evidence and is indicated as target met Performance does not meet target and indicated as target not met
+Colour Performance Definition Performance meets target with supporting evidence and is indicated as target met Performance does not meet target and indicated as target not met e.
+Comparison of Performance with the previous Year -2021/2022 vs 2022/2023

 All KPI's achieved are supported by Portfolio of evidence.
 Reasons for variances have been documented where targets have not been met and when targets achieved are higher than the set target.
 Measures taken to improve performance / corrective measures to be taken for unachieved targets has also been documents for all unachieved targets.